-About D&C Days Join us for D&C Days 2025 - a two-part conference combining digital and in-person events.
+About D&C Days D&C Days 2025 - a two-part conference combining digital and in-person events

-D&C Days 2025 acknowledges that the constraints many organisations and institutions are under are hampering their opportunities to engage in the kinds of conversations D&C Days is renowned for.
+In 2025, we reimagined D&C Days, acknowledging that the constraints many organisations and institutions are under hamper their opportunities to engage in the kinds of conversations D&C Days is renowned for.
 Now, more than ever, practitioners, negotiators, scientists, and policymakers need D&C Days to help break down barriers and identify commonalities and approaches to building resilience that ensure we leave no one behind, even as resources become increasingly scarce.

-The digital version of D&C Days will be hosted in advance of COP30 to bring everyone together online and create a set of key messages and asks that we can then take to COP30 to influence climate decisions that recognise the most vulnerable people and Parties at the front lines of climate change.
+The digital version of D&C Days was hosted in advance of COP30 to bring everyone together online and create a set of key messages and asks that we could then take to COP30 to influence climate decisions that recognise the most vulnerable people and Parties at the front lines of climate change.

-On Thursday 30 October, 2025 we invite you to join us for a day of online dialogue, interaction, difficult conversations and solution-focused sessions.
-Bringing together climate thought leaders to discuss the real issues that we should be tackling at COP30.
+On Thursday 30 October, 2025 we welcomed over 350 people online for a day of dialogue, interaction, difficult conversations and solution-focused sessions, bringing together climate thought leaders to discuss the real issues that we should be tackling at COP30.

-On Saturday 15 November 2025 we invite you to join us at COP30 for an in-person reception in the blue zone, highlighting D&C Days key messages with experts and negotiators from the UNFCCC COP process to help ensure these are voiced during COP30.
+On Saturday 15 November 2025 we hosted an in-person reception at The Resilience Hub in the blue zone at COP30 Belém, Brazil where we highlighted these messages with UNFCCC experts and negotiators from the UNFCCC COP process to help ensure these were voiced during COP30.

 COP30